 In 2014, 9,435,000 million foreign tourists visited Indonesia.
-Among them there were 1.3 million Chinese outbound tourists in 2015 and the number is now expecting to reach 2.1 million for 2016.
+Among them, there were 1.3 million Chinese outbound tourists in 2015 and the number is now expected to reach 2.1 million in 2016.
 China is the biggest tourism market for Indonesia.
-It is then followed by Singapore, Malaysia and Australia.
+It is then followed by Singapore, Malaysia, and Australia.
 According to The Central Statistics Agency (BPS), 888,309 tourists visited Indonesia with more than 161,000 being Chinese tourists in February 2016, which represents about 18% of the total and an increase of 12.5% compared to February 2014.

 Indonesia and Chinese tourists

 BPS CEO stated during a press conference at its own company in Jakarta: “Garuda Indonesia has opened a direct flight from Denpasar, Bali, to Shanghai, China.
 This has helped boost the number of Chinese tourists visiting Indonesia.”

 Indonesia is now focusing on how attracting more Chinese tourists in the next following years.
 For the moment, the government mainly focused on lowering visa requirements for Chinese people.
 It is now possible (under defined conditions) for Chinese people to visit Indonesia without a visa.

 China has been also investing more in Indonesian infrastructure.
 China won the bid to build a high-speed railway for the modest amount of 5.5$ billion USD however it seems that the project got suspended because of the lack of some documents.